 The 2016 Race of the Century route from Atlantic City, New Jersey to Carlsbad, California was set, Lonnie Isam, Jr. was fighting for his life against cancer.
 As plans for the 2018 run were being laid out, the Motorcycle Cannonball’s beloved founder handed the mantle over to his business partner and friend, Jason Sims, before he quietly passed away in August of 2017.

-As the route is being finalized for the September 2018 run from Portland, Maine to Portland, Oregon, the roster is full.
-There is a waiting list of hopefuls and riders are carefully preparing their machines for what guarantees to be an experience of life long memories.
+With 2021 bringing a safer and country opening back up, the route is being finalized for the September run from Sault Ste Marie, Michigan to South Padre Island, Texas.
+The roster is full, and the is a waiting list of hopefuls and riders are carefully preparing their machines for what guarantees to be an experience of life long memories.
 Thrill-seeking daredevils will jockey their antiques along the roads of adventure and brotherhood once again.
-For 2018, however, riders will honor their beloved and respected visionary’s memory as they continue to show the world what endurance and integrity in motorcycling is all about.

 Lonnie Isam Jr.